-The Best Wireless Earbuds of 2021
+The Best Wireless Earbuds in Canada

 We’ve all dealt with reaching into our pockets only to find that our earphones have tangled themselves into an awful mess of knots that takes far too long to untangle.
 Thankfully, we can avoid the hassle now with wireless earbuds.
 Wireless earbuds often come in two varieties – truly wireless earbuds, which have no cords at all and earbuds that have a cord connecting the earphones to one another, but without a cable connecting to your phone.
 Did you know that price of wireless earphones can often be on par with wired earphones?
 They’re not always super expensive but it all depends on the features and capabilities of whatever earphones you’re considering.